Stanford Acceptance Rate: Class of...

 |---|---|---|---|---|

-The table below shows a year-by-year breakdown of overall acceptance rates for each Ivy League school from the Class of 2024 to the Class of 2028.
-In just five application cycles, admission has become noticeably more selective:
+The table below shows a year-by-year breakdown of overall acceptance rates for each Ivy League school from the Class of 2024 to the Class of 2029.
+In just six application cycles, admission has become noticeably more selective:

 UNIVERSITY | CLASS OF 2029 (2025) | CLASS OF 2028 (2024) | CLASS OF 2027 (2023) | CLASS OF 2026 (2022) | CLASS OF 2025 (2021) | CLASS OF 2024 (2020) |